 Firstly, cooking healthful and wholesome meals at home starts with going to your local grocery store and bulking up on a few staple items that you should always have in your pantry and fridge.
 Having a well-stocked kitchen will make planning and preparing meals a snap.
 This will make your weight loss efforts significantly easier.

 Secondly, create a robust recipe catalogue full of healthy, delicious and simple dishes so you can rotate your meals and you won’t get bored.

 3. Plan One Week At A Time

-Armed with your recipe catalogue, sit down for a few minutes and plan out your meals for the week.
-Check for any ingredients you may need to buy to supplement your well-stocked kitchen.
+Thirdly, armed with your recipe catalogue, sit down for a few minutes and plan out your meals for the week.
+After that, check for any ingredients you may need to buy to supplement your well-stocked kitchen.
 Keep your weekly recipes in a place for easy access — electronically on your phone or laptop or print them out and store them in a cute recipe box on your countertop.

 4. Cook Once, Eat Twice!

 Having leftovers for other meals or snacks can make your whole week so much easier!
 For example, double up your recipes and store the extras in small containers.
 You won’t be sorry!